WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

     ls results/Parameters\[eps\=0.1\]\[delta\=0.5eps\]

-we have the following bunch of files
+we have the following bunch of files:

 ::